 The Bleitz Funeral Home

 Another businessman who saw the potential of the south-of-the-bridge site was Jacob Bleitz.
-He acquired property on the north side of Florentia Street across from Albert Cruver.
-In 1922 Bleitz opened a new, spacious funeral parlor located next to the Fremont Bridge and visible from all directions.
+He acquired property on Florentia Street across from Albert Cruver.
+In 1922 Bleitz opened a new, spacious funeral parlor located next to the south end of the Fremont Bridge and visible from all directions.

 Jacob Bleitz moved from Wichita to Seattle in 1904 and worked as an undertaker while he surveyed Seattle’s business climate.

 By 1908 Jacob Bleitz and a partner, John Rafferty, had affiliated themselves with Fremont’s Doric Lodge, a masonic group which gave businessmen a way to network with others.
 The Doric Lodge, which is still there today, owned this block at North 36th Street & Fremont Avenue.
 The lodge leased out storefronts on the Fremont Avenue side as well as the downstairs of the building.
 Bleitz & Rafferty opened their first funeral home at the Doric Lodge.

 Even though there was another funeral home at the northwest corner of 36th & Phinney, it seemed that in the early 1900s there was enough death in Fremont for several mortuary services to share.
 For a time, Bleitz & Rafferty boldly set up their business at the southwest corner of 36th & Phinney, directly across the intersection from their competitor.